CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

----
-lab:
-    title: 'Exercise 1 - Implement and manage DLP policies'
-    module: 'Module 2 - Implement Data Loss Prevention'
----
-## WWL Tenants - Terms of use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 2 – Exercise 1 – Implement and manage DLP policies

+## Estimated Duration: 90 minutes

 Joni Sherman, the newly hired Information Security Administrator at Contoso Ltd., has been asked to configure data loss prevention (DLP) policies to help protect sensitive customer data across Microsoft 365.
 In this lab, you'll use Microsoft Purview and Microsoft Defender to create and manage DLP policies that detect and restrict the sharing of sensitive information such as credit card numbers and employee IDs.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Create a DLP policy in simulation mode
+- Task 01: Create a DLP policy in simulation mode
-1. Modify a DLP policy
+- Task 02: Modify a DLP policy
-1. Create a DLP policy in PowerShell
+- Task 03: Create a DLP policy in PowerShell
-1. Activate a policy in simulation mode
+- Task 04: Activate a policy in simulation mode
-1. Modify policy priority
+- Task 05: Modify policy priority
-1. Enable file inspection in Microsoft 365 Defender
+- Task 06: Enable file inspection in Microsoft 365 Defender
-1. Create a file policy for Microsoft 365 Defender
+- Task 07: Create a file policy for Microsoft 365 Defender

 ## Task 1 – Create a DLP policy in simulation mode